Welcome!

 • REST APIs (to begin with at least)

-Microsoft alternates .NET versions between LTS and STS, meaning that when .NET 9 is released (currently November 2024), it will be out of support before .NET 8 as it is an STS version.
-This is another reason why I’m targeting .NET 8.
+Microsoft alternates .NET versions between LTS and STS, meaning that when .NET 11 is released it will be out of support before .NET 10.

 C#